Thomas Moore: Observations of America and duel with critic

 Following his return to England in 1804, Moore published Epistles, Odes, and Other Poems (1806).
-In addition to complaints about America and Americans (including their defence of slavery), this catalogued Moore's real and imagined escapades with American women.
+In addition to complaints about America and Americans, this catalogued Moore's real and imagined escapades with American women.
 Francis Jeffrey denounced the volume in the Edinburgh Review (July 1806), calling Moore "the most licentious of modern versifiers", a poet whose aim is "to impose corruption upon his readers, by concealing it under the mask of refinement."
 Moore challenged Jeffrey to a duel but their confrontation was interrupted by the police.
 In what seemed to be a "pattern" in Moore's life ("it was possible to condemn [Moore] only if you did not know him"), the two then became fast friends.

 Moore, nonetheless, was dogged by the report that the police had found that the pistol given to Jeffrey was unloaded.
 In his satirical English Bards and Scotch Reviewers (1809), Byron, who had himself been stung by one of Jeffrey's reviews, suggested Moore's weapon was also "leadless": "on examination, the balls of the pistols, like the courage of the combatants, were found to have evaporated".
 To Moore, this was scarcely more satisfactory, and he wrote to Byron implying that unless the remarks were clarified, Byron, too, would be challenged.
 In the event, when Byron, who had been abroad, returned there was again reconciliation and a lasting friendship.

 In 1809, Moore was elected as a member to the American Philosophical Society in Philadelphia.

+One of the pieces in Epistles, Odes and Other Poems—later gathered together as “Poems Relating to America” in the second volume of Moore's Poetical Works (1840)—became a recognised influence in nineteenth-century French-Canadian poetry.
+A source of Irish-Canadian pride, “A Canadian Boat Song.
+Written on the River St. Lawrence” also contributed to the rhetoric of Canadian nationalism (which, paradoxically, was to heightened by the cross-border raids of Irish-American Fenians).